AlexandruIstrate/ProBase/README.md

 - Visual Studio
 - .NET Framework 4.8 or .NET Core 3.1

+## Releases
+ProBase can be downloaded from Visual Studio, through the NuGet Package Manager

 ## Disclaimer
 - The main image is made using [WordArt.com](https://wordart.com)